neight-allen/react-in-theory/README.md

 Let's breeze through the rest of setup with a few more commands to wire up our app to work with Sass and React.

-`npm install --save-dev style-loader css-loader sass-loader node-sass`
+`npm install --save-dev style-loader css-loader`

 Update your `webpack.config.js` file to fire up the loaders that we just installed, and to make life easier let's also add that bit about keeping track of what extensions we expect to use.